The real test is whether Eastway Tank will face criminal charges, observers say | CBC News

 A test of the Westray law

-Under the criminal code, the maximum jail term for someone convicted of criminal negligence causing death is life behind bars.
+Under the Criminal Code, the maximum prison term for someone convicted of criminal negligence causing death is life behind bars.

 While the maximum a company can be fined if convicted under the OHSA is $1.5 million, Edwards said the highest fine ever actually handed out was $1.3 million.
 That went to the owners of the Lockerby mine in Sudbury, Ont., where two workers died in 2014, though the company was defunct by the time it was fined.